-Subscription / Purchase of 100% Shares in a Holding Company
+Subscription / Purchase of 100% Shares in Wavemaker US Fund Management Holdings, LLC

-On November 6, 2019, the board of directors of the Corporation approved the purchase of 100% equity interest in a holding company (to be formed) that will consolidate four (4) existing management entities (collectively referred to herein as "Wavemaker Partners US") identified below:
+On November 6, 2019, the board of directors of the Corporation approved the purchase of 100% equity interest in Wavemaker US Fund Management Holdings, LLC which consolidates four (4) existing fund management entities identified below:

-Wavemaker Partners US Entities No. of Shareholdings

-Siemer Ventures LLC 62.50%

-(GP of Wavemaker Partners II LP)

-Wavemaker Partners LLC 66.67%

-(GP of Wavemaker Partners III LP)

-Wavemaker Management LLC 90.00%

-(GP of Wavemaker Partners V LP)

-Wavemaker Global Select, LLC (Master 100.00%

-SPV)
+Wavemaker US Fund Management Holdings, LLC.
+No. of Shareholdings Siemer Ventures LLC (GP of Wavemaker Partners II LP) 62.50% Wavemaker Partners LLC (GP of Wavemaker Partners III LP) 66.67% Wavemaker Management LLC (GP of Wavemaker Partners V LP) 90.00% Wavemaker Global Select, LLC (Master SPV) 100.00%

-Wavemaker Partners US is a venture capital management firm based in Los Angeles with approximately US\$210 million of assets under management at a purchase price of approximately Php170 million in cash.
-Wavemaker Partners US is managed by Eric Manlunas, Paul Santos and James Jordan ("General Partners").
-100% Equity ownership in the holding company that will consolidate all of the General Partners' rights in Wavemaker Partners US will give the Corporation access to high-value, emerging, innovative and disruptive technologies and platforms for its enterprise business and shareholders.
+Wavemaker US Fund Management Holdings, LLC is a newly formed holding company which will own shares in several venture capital management firms based in Los Angeles with approximately US\$210 million of assets under management at a purchase price of approximately Php170 million in cash.
+Wavemaker US Fund Management Holdings, LLC is owned and managed by Eric Manlunas, Paul Santos and James Jordan ("General Partners").

+The Corporation's purchase of the 100% interest in Wavemaker US Fund Management Holdings, LLC, an entity that will hold all of the General Partners' rights in the above mentioned fund management entities, will result in the Corporation's access to high-value, emerging, innovative and disruptive technologies and platforms for its enterprise business and shareholders.